Lowering Your Mortgage Interest Rate (After Buying a Home)

 A mortgage refinance is the process of taking out a new loan to pay off the previous mortgage loan that you took out on your house.
 Typically, if your credit score has improved, even by just a few points, you can qualify for a lower interest rate.
 This will help to save you a lot of money paid to interest over the many years of your mortgage length.

 Simply put, if your credit score was low, or just lower than it is now when you bought the home, you are likely to have locked in a higher interest rate than you qualify for today.
-That is why many people will purchase a home with a lower credit score, make a series of on-time payments over the course of a year or two to establish the ability to pay the loan and boost their credit.
+That is why many people will purchase a home with a lower credit score, and make a series of on-time payments over the course of a year or two to establish the ability to pay the loan and boost their credit.
 This shows responsibility.
 They will then benefit from a refinance.

 Current Interest Rates